-- think you have an infection or have symptoms of an infection such as: - o fever, sweat, or chills - o cough - o blood in phlegm - o warm, red, or painful skin or sores on your body - \circ burning when you urinate or urinating more often than normal \circ fee - are being treated for an infection - get a lot of infections or have infections that keep coming back - have diabetes, HIV-1, or a weak immune system.
+- o weight loss - o warm, red, or painful skin or sores on your body - o diarrhea or stomach pain o burning when you urinate or urinate more often than normal o feeling very tired - are being treated for an infection - get a lot of infections or have infections that keep coming back - have diabetes, HIV-1 or a weak immune system.
 People with these conditions have a higher chance for infections. - have tuberculosis (TB), or have been in close contact with someone with TB - were born in, live, have lived, or traveled to certain countries where there is more risk for getting TB.
 Ask your healthcare provider if you are not sure. - live, have lived, or traveled to certain parts of the country (such as the Ohio and Mississippi River valleys and the Southwest) where there is an increased risk for getting certain kinds of fungal infections (histoplasmosis, coccidioidomycosis, candidiasis, aspergillosis, blastomycosis, and pneumocystosis).
 These infections may develop or become more severe if you receive CIMZIA.
 Ask your healthcare provider if you do not know if you have lived in an area where these infections are common. - have or have had hepatitis B - use the medicine Kineret[®] (anakinra), Orencia[®] (abatacept), Rituxan[®] (rituximab), or Tysabri[®] (natalizumab)